 To hold onto your connection with an unusable item, create something new that retains its sentimental value.
 A stone from a dated ring can be re-set into a band that’s more your style, and a board from a dresser that won’t fit in your apartment can be transformed into a floating shelf.

 Keep One of a Bunch

-My grandmother owned a cornucopia of fake fruit.
-When my mom ended up with it, and its associated memories, she didn’t want to simply give it away.
+Perhaps your grandmother owned a cornucopia of fake fruit.
+When your mom ended up with it, and its associated memories, she didn’t want to simply give it away.
 Eventually, she found the ideal solution: keeping a single faux lemon.
-Choosing one or two keepsake items to represent a collection, person or era can allow you to let the rest go.
+Choosing one or two keepsake items to represent a collection, person, or era can allow you to let the rest go.